FAFSA Form Updates

 What is the Student Aid Index (SAI)?

-SAI, or Student Aid Index, is replacing the term Expected Family Contribution, known as EFC.
-The SAI brings a change in the methodology used to determine aid.
 The SAI is a number used to determine eligibility for need-based aid.
 It is calculated using information the student (and contributors, if required) provides on the FAFSA form.
-The SAI will replace the Expected Family Contribution (EFC) starting in the 2024–25 award year.
 A student’s SAI can be a negative number down to –1,500.

 How is Pell Grant eligibility determined?